What Is Cosmism?

 Singularity, Transcension and All That

-It appears likely that advanced science and technology will soon allow our minds to expand far beyond the limitations of the human brain architecture that has historically supported them.
+It appears likely to many knowledgeable people -- including me -- that advanced science and technology will soon allow our minds to expand far beyond the limitations of the human brain architecture that has historically supported them.

-I won't take time to document the evidence for this assertion here: Kurzweil's The Singularity Is Near and Broderick's The Spike are good places to start if somehow you've found this Manifesto without first being familiar with the canon of modern futurism.
+I won't take up space repeating the evidence for this assertion here: Kurzweil's The Singularity Is Near and Broderick's The Spike are good places to start if somehow you've found this Manifesto without first being familiar with the canon of modern futurism.

 Cosmism would be an interesting and relevant philosophy even without this dawning technological Singularity/Transcension.